wlritchi/pre-commit-tools-via-poetry/README.md

 hook.
 However, [a Python wrapper](https://pypi.org/project/pyright) exists, and running the tool through Poetry using this wrapper may allow Pyright to locate your dependencies more easily and provide more complete type checking results.
-To use the Pyright hook, you will to add this wrapper to your dev dependencies, or require that all developers have Pyright installed on their systems through some other means.
+To use the Pyright hook, you will need to add this wrapper to your dev dependencies, or require that all developers have Pyright installed on their systems through some other means.

+Additionally, some kinds of type error will not be reported by Pyright in the default pre-commit configuration, because pre-commit only runs Pyright on files that have been changed in the current commit.
+If your commit makes changes that cause type errors in another file (for example, refactoring an interface but forgetting to update one implementation of it), the default Pyright hook will not warn you about this error.
+See the section on all-files hooks for an alternative (but note the performance impact).